 It’s never a bad time for a promotion.
 In fact, great deals, or at least the impression of a good deal, is one of the most guaranteed shortcuts to revenue.

-All through 2021, you should consider having one promotion or another running all the time.
+All through the year, you should consider having one promotion or another running all the time.
 Think along the lines of:

 - Flash sales